Blue Mosque Tickets & Tours

 The Blue Mosque in Istanbul ensures that all their visitors in wheelchairs can comfortably access all parts of the mosque.

-• Wheelchair-accessible entrance: The Blue Mosque offers a separate entrance for wheelchair users.
-If you stand outside the main gate, directly opposite the Hagia Sophia, the wheelchair entrance will fall on your right side.
-Look for information signs as the wheelchair entrance may not be readily visible.
+• Wheelchair-accessible entrance: If you stand outside the main gate, directly opposite the Hagia Sophia, the wheelchair entrance will fall on your right side.

 • Ramps and elevators: You can glide your wheelchair on a ramp from the entrance gate and navigate around the inner courtyard.
-The courtyard offers a glimpse of its massive dome and minarets.
 Ramps and elevators on the northwest side toward the Hippodrome and Obelisks help you navigate inside Blue Mosque

 Blue Mosque rules and regulations